Smokeless fuel: History

 Smoke rising in Lochcarron, Scotland, is stopped by an overlying layer of warmer air (2006).

 Coal was widely used for domestic cooking and heating during the Victorian period and up to the early 1950s in most urban areas in Britain.
-However, low-quality coal fuels and badly designed fireplaces produced much local pollution emitted from chimneys from smoke and tars, due to partial combustion of the coal.
+However, low-quality coal fuels and badly designed fireplaces produced pollution from smoke and tar.
 As a result, the smoke and noxious gases were often trapped locally when a weather inversion occurred.
-Such trapped gases and smoke caused fogs and smogs which were a serious health hazard, and also discoloured clothing and blackened the exterior of buildings.
+The trapped gases and smoke caused fogs and smogs which were a serious health hazard, and also dyed clothing and blackened the exterior of buildings.
 Such pea soupers—thick as pea soup, they reduced visibility to just a few metres—were generally more prevalent in the larger cities such as Manchester, Birmingham and London.
 Toxic gases such as sulphur dioxide (SO_{2}, produced by sulphur impurities in the coal) and nitrogen oxides were present and were a significant hazard to health.
 SO_{2} was especially iniquitous since it oxidises further in the air to produce highly corrosive sulphuric acid.